Alex McLeish: Scotland national team (second spell)

 McLeish was reappointed Scotland manager on 16 February 2018, on a two-year contract.
 Scotland won their 2018–19 UEFA Nations League group under McLeish, but he was sacked on 18 April 2019 following a 3–0 defeat by Kazakhstan.
 Scotland's Nations League success under McLeish contributed to Scotland qualifying for UEFA Euro 2020, their first major tournament in 22 years.
 During his tenure, McLeish also convinced Scott McTominay to play for Scotland.

 Outside of football

-McLeish had a cameo appearance in the Laurel and Hardy biopic Stan & Ollie, after a chance meeting with director and Aberdeen FC fan Jon S. Baird on a flight.
+McLeish had a cameo appearance in the Laurel and Hardy biopic Stan & Ollie, after a chance meeting with director and Aberdeen fan Jon S. Baird on a flight.
 In the film, McLeish can be briefly seen reading a newspaper in the lobby of the Savoy Hotel behind Steve Coogan.

-During the 2014 Scottish independence referendum McLeish was a supporter of the Better Together campaign against Scottish independence.
+During the 2014 Scottish independence referendum, McLeish was a supporter of the Better Together campaign against Scottish independence.

 McLeish was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for services to charity.